aliakbarRashidi/gradle-backup-plugin/README.md

 ## Usage

+The plugin is available via [jCenter](https://bintray.com/bintray/jcenter) repository.
+To use it, add the following lines into your `build.gradle`:

+	buildscript {
+		repositories {
+			jcenter()
+		}

+		dependencies {
+			classpath 'by.dev.madhead:gradle-backup-plugin:1.0.1'
+		}
+	}

+	apply plugin: 'by.dev.madhead.gradle-backup-plugin'

+This will enhance your buildscript with the task types from the plugin.

 ### Creating archive

 First, you need to create a backup archive.
 It can be ZIP or TAR (they are very simple to create with Gradle), or custom archive (in this case you might need to write a few lines of your own code).
 For example, creating TAR archive: